"If everyone demanded peace instead of another television set, then there'd be peace."

 She said her name was Selfa and that she knew me...from somewhere...didn’t

-say where.
 But she told me that I knew the answer already.
-She said she

 had to go change the music and then she was gone.